Hammond officer shoots suspect during narcotics response

 Detectives arrived at a location on Natchez Street about 6 a.m. to serve a warrant.

 A short time later, an "officer-involved shooting" took place, wounding one person.
-Police did not provide details of what let to the gunfire, but said the suspect received aid at the scene and was then taken to a hospital.
+Police did not provide details of what led to the gunfire, but said the suspect received aid at the scene and was then taken to a hospital.

 Trending News